Emman-24/Emman-24/README.md

 - 💜 I’m currently learning the Kotlin programming language.
-- 📱 I'm focused on becoming an Android developer
+- 📱 I'm focused on becoming a Developer

 As I'm passionate about mobile app development and want to contribute to creating innovative solutions in this field.
 This repository is a space where you can find some of my Kotlin and Android projects and practice exercises.